mimelator/wavelength-cozy-game-sdk/docs/guides/CONTRIBUTING.md

 We especially welcome contributions in these areas:

 ### **High Priority**
-- 🤖 **AI Integration**: Support for new AI providers, improved prompts
 - 🎮 **Game Templates**: New cozy game types and mechanics
 - 📱 **Mobile Experience**: Better responsive design and touch interactions